daimoniac/regclient.org/content/usage/regsync.md

       Regex to deny specific repositories.

   - `tags` (optional, object):
+    Implements filters on tags for "registry" and "repository" types.
+    Supports both regex-based filtering and semantic versioning (semver) constraints.
-    Implements filters on tags for "registry" and "repository" types Regex values are automatically bound to the beginning and ending of each string (`^` and `$`).
+    Regex values are automatically bound to the beginning and ending of each string (`^` and `$`).

     - `allow` (optional, array of strings):